pitt-crc/user-manual/docs/applications/licensed-software/matlab/matlab-remote-job-submission.md

 This allows you to take full advantage of the computing power available on the CRC's clusters to perform complex parallelized computations in MATLAB.
-Parallel jobs can be submitted either from an SBATCH submission on the clusters or on your own computer with custom a set of custom scripts that integrate with SLURM.
+Parallel jobs can be submitted either from an SBATCH submission on the clusters or on your own computer with custom a set of custom scripts that integrate with Slurm.
 In fact, you must use the MATLAB Parallel Server if you want to run MATLAB jobs that span multiple nodes.

 When you submit a MATLAB Parallel Server job from your MATLAB desktop client, scripts and data are transferred to the